JakeDeines/Chatbot/README.md

 # Chatbot
 <img src="assets/Chatbot%20pic%201.png" alt="Chatbot Screenshot 1" width="700">
-Chatbot is a full-stack chatbot app powered by the OpenAI API, featuring a React.js frontend and Node.js/Express backend.
-Designed for seamless interactions, it's hosted on Railway for efficient and scalable deployment.
+Chatbot is a chatbot application featuring a React.js frontend integrated with Firebase for authentication and OpenAI's API for intelligent responses.
+Leveraging external backend services, the app delivers seamless interactions and is hosted on Railway for scalable and efficient deployment
 ---

 ## Features